alicnik/sentired/README.md

 As we wanted to track all sentiments a user had been exposed to, this was a secure route that required the user to be logged in.
 If the post was not already in our database, we used the PRAW library `.request` method, which proved more reliable with regard to authentication and sidestepped the need to refresh the token for the Reddit API, to obtain the post contents and its comments.
 (Conveniently this information exists on one endpoint on the Reddit API.)

 We discovered that there was some inconsistency in where media was stored in the API response.
 The majority of the time, if there was a picture, it was on the `url` key, however the `url` key value could also be a link to a news story.
 From there, various other options could be extant on the response, but the inconsistency required a number of fallbacks.
-As a final fallback, instead of a generic placeholder, we used the excellent [PlaceCage API](https://www.placecage.com/) to provide media where none existsed.
+As a final fallback, instead of a generic placeholder, we used the excellent [PlaceCage API](https://www.placecage.com/) to provide media where none existed.

 The response time for the Reddit API could be over 2 seconds, so we determined that for reasons of UX it would be best to do the Google Natural Language API calls in a separate route.
 Accordingly, sentiment is only added to the user if the post is already in the database.